Yo-kai Watch: Characters

-A nekomata Yo-kai of the Charming Tribe who is the ghost of the cat Rudy (Akamaru (アカマル) in Japanese).
+Jibanyan is a nekomata Yo-kai of the Charming Tribe who is the ghost of the cat Rudy (Akamaru (アカマル) in Japanese).
 Rudy was the pet of a teenager named Amy until he died after being hit by a truck while crossing an intersection.
 He has since become a residual haunting and possesses people to make them cross the street without waiting for the signal so he can try to fight the cars and avenge his death.
-When Nate believes that Jibanyan is brave for his actions, Jibanyan is surprised and overwhelmed with joy, and befriends Nate.
-He later ends up staying at Nate's house, where he often spends his time eating chocolate bars or worshipping his favorite idol group, Next HarMEOWny.
+When Nate believes that Jibanyan is brave for his actions, Jibanyan is surprised and overwhelmed with joy and befriends Nate.
+He later ends up staying at Nate's house, where he often spends his time eating his favorite chocolate bars or worshipping his favorite idol group, Next HarMEOWny.
 Jibanyan had assumed that Amy called him lame for dying, but after being sent back in time by the two Yo-kai Kin and Gin of the Wicked Tribe, he learns that she was actually referring to herself and that he had died saving her from being hit by a truck as she crossed the intersection to meet with her friends.
 Jibanyan can transform into different Yo-kai under certain circumstances.
 While possessed by Roughraff, Jibanyan becomes the bōsōzoku-inspired Baddinyan, who thinks he is doing bad things but is actually not scary.
 When he gets a cold, he becomes Thornyan (トゲニャン), who is green and grows cactus-like spikes that shoot out when he sneezes.
 In Yo-kai Watch 2, he can fuse with Whisper to create Buchinyan (ブチニャン).
-When Nate receives the medal of the Legendary Yo-kai Shogunyan, Jibanyan becomes possessed by his legendary spirit and takes on the appearance of a samurai.
+When Nate receives the Yo-kai Medal of the Legendary Yo-kai Shogunyan, Jibanyan becomes possessed by his legendary spirit and takes on the appearance of a samurai.